-On this website, we cover all kinds of video games from all over Southeast Asia* developed by Southeast Asian game studios (usually indies).
-We publish reviews, previews, news and reports linked to Southeast Asian gaming culture in English language.
-Virtual SEA is a private and non-profit project.
-We are independent writers not associated with any company.
-Our goal is to show the world that Southeast Asian indie developers make marvelous games with often interesting local input and clever new ideas.
-We strongly believe that the Southeast Asian games market will become one of the biggest and most important markets in the world and Virtual SEA is your first step into it.
+We cover all kinds of video games from all over Southeast Asia* developed by Southeast Asian game studios (usually indies) on this website.
+We publish reviews, previews, news and reports about Southeast Asian gaming culture in English language.
+Virtual SEA is a private and non-profit project with independent writers not associated with any company.
+Our goal is to show the world that Southeast Asian indie developers make marvellous games with interesting local input and clever new ideas.
+We strongly believe that the Southeast Asian games market will become one of the biggest and most important markets globally, and Virtual SEA is your first step into it.

 Enjoy the virtual gaming worlds of Southeast Asia!
 Please feel free to submit any comments or suggestions through our contact page.

 *Myanmar, Laos, Vietnam, Cambodia, Thailand, Malaysia, Singapore, Indonesia, Brunei, Timor-Leste, and the Philippines.

 Andreas founded Virtual SEA in early 2016 after doing some research on Cambodian mobile games.
 Having a background in Southeast Asia studies, he soon discovered other gems from that region leading to this website.
 Since he was a child, games were a vital part of his life, so here are his top three games: Terranigma (Tenchi Souzou), Gothic, Beyond Good & Evil.